bgumodo/armadillo_bgu_bundle/armadillo_hl_interface/readme.md

 # armadillo_hl_interface package
 ## General description
 This package includes separate interfaces for different robot actuators and modules (e.g. arm, driving, torso...), wrapped by c++ classes.
-In addition, it containes a basic framework for creating more complex actions using a finite state machine.
+In addition, it contains a basic framework for creating more complex actions using a finite state machine.
 ### Execution modes
 As a rule of thumb, every basic action can execute in 3 different 'modes'.
 For example, the *TorsoInterface::move(...)* methods: